craftercms/craftercms/README.md

 For the `delivery` environment, simply substitute the `env=authoring` with `env=delivery`.

-## 2.2 Init/Update,Build and Bundle from a given Tag/Branch
+## 2.2 Init/Update, Build and Bundle from a Tag/Branch

-To download, build and generate a Bundle from a given Tag or Branch of the source code,
+To download, build and generate a bundle from a given tag or branch of the source code,

 1. Clone the branch/tag of craftercms that you want to work with
 ```bash